Cannabis at work: What can employers do?

 If the employer disciplines the employee who attended work slightly high, but fails to discipline the employees who consumed alcohol, the disciplined employee could make a claim that the employer is not applying the policies equally and therefore was unjustly disciplined.

 At this point, we don’t know how a court would rule.
 But conceivably a judge could accept the argument that the employer treated the employee unfairly.
 What is the difference between being slightly intoxicated with alcohol versus cannabis?
 The employer would undoubtably argue that the effects of one cannot be compared to the effects of the other and that the consumption of cannabis is different than the consumption of alcohol.
-This argument is also persuasif, as long as an employer can show why these are different.
+This argument is also persuasive, as long as an employer can show why these are different.
 Relying on the stigma associated with the consumption of cannabis may be successful in the short term, but the longer cannabis is legal, the less potent that argument.

 Philippe Richer is President of TLR Law Group.
 TLR has been located in the St. Boniface neighbourhood, in Winnipeg, since 1996.
 The office serves the middle class and small business within the province.
 With a focus on estates, wills, real estate, and corporate law, he leads his team in providing accessible legal services.
 Philippe also authored the business law course for the Knowledge Bureau and instructed the français juridique class at the faculty of Law at the University of Manitoba.